nvllsvm/nullsum.net/content/posts/gpd_win2_antenna_mod/index.md

 mark the location of the main and aux antennas respectively.

 I don't have metrics for the old antennas as I did this mod only after accidentally damaging them.
-However, I my connection to both my 2.4GHz and 5GHz networks is noticeably better.
-Achieving three bars of strength in spots of my house where I previously reach one to two bars.
+However, the new antennas are noticeably better - achieving three bars of strength in spots of my house where the stock antennas reach one to two bars.
 More importantly, **my grip no longer degrades speed nor strength of signal.**

 Seeing ~500Mbps download/upload when the device is held next to my router and ~180Mbps download/upload